Jon-Audi/Jaxi-Taxi/README.md

 **http://192.168.4.219:9002**

 You should see the Jaxi Taxi dashboard.
+If you haven't added music, it will prompt you to.
+Otherwise, your playlist will appear.

 ### Step 6: Test the Lighting Control